elsiedown/sei-project-2/README.md

-* We then styled up our App, using Bulma and our own styling.
+* We then styled up our app, using Bulma and our own styling.

 ## Site Visuals
 ![screen-gif](readme-screenshots/whatsin-your-fridge.gif)

 **Landing Page**
 ![](readme-screenshots/screenshot-one.png)
 **Filter by Ingredient**